Gerard von Brucken Fock: Career

-In Amsterdan he was a longtime director of the Remonstrant choir, and also composed much, constantly torn between art and church, between the ideas of Henrik Ibsen and Leo Tolstoy.
+In Amsterdam he was a longtime director of the Remonstrant choir, and also composed much, constantly torn between art and church, between the ideas of Henrik Ibsen and Leo Tolstoy.
 Inspired by his own stories, he summed up the idea of earning money as a piano teacher in Leipzig.
 He then commissioned his banker to represent him all over money matters and take care of his finances selling everything he had, after which the couple traveled to Germany.
 But this adventure from 1891 soon would turn out to be a complete failure.
 He tried for a couple of days to work as a farm laborer on the farm of his wife's uncle near Kruiningen, but on his first attempt to use the scythe he cut himself in the fingers.
 He then traveled back to Paris, to where his wife, after much struggle, followed.
-He then became a volunteer for the Salvation Army and from 1892 to 1895 they walked the streets throughout France and Switzerland evangelizing the people with a portable organ.
+He then became a volunteer for the Salvation Army and from 1892 to 1895.
+They walked the streets throughout France and Switzerland evangelizing the people with a portable organ.
 During this period he wrote and harmonized just songs for the Salvation Army.

 In 1895 Von Brucken Fock took his temporary dismissal from the Salvation Army, picked up the thread of composing again in 1898 and composed Impromptu: Le Gironde for piano, later released as Opus 12.
 This is only one of his many works inspired by nature.
 His paintings, drawings and watercolors contain the same themes of landscapes, dunes and sea, as evidenced by titles such as Domburg Bathing beach (1886) and A quiet Western Schelde (1890).
 Gehard Von Brucken Fock left France and settled with his wife again in Amsterdam, where they continued to live until 1904, apart from a few brief interruptions.
 But in him there was a desire for evangelism.
 Several times he left the Salvation Army for the Free Evangelical Church.
 In 1898 he decided to establish a 'Hallelujah' movement in the spirit of the Salvation Army, but without the military dictatorship.
 He composed many musical pieces, including his Christmas Cantata (1900) and the Easter Cantata (1901).
 During a short stay in Walcheren, he was inspired to write his 24 Preludes for Piano (1900–1901), following the example of Frédéric Chopin.